How does the Ohnana stay cool?

 How much cooler is it?

 The Ohnana Tent stays much cooler than conventional tents: at an ambient temperature of 25 ºC or 77ºF regular tents will heat up to 41ºC or 105ºF, while the Ohnana stays a comfortable 27ºC or 80ºF.
 Below you scan see a graph showing measurements we did on a regular summer day.
-The red line - representing an expensive regular tent - quickly heats up immediately after sunrise.
-On the other hand, the Ohnana stays much closer to the outside temperature.
-The exact difference is dependent on the climate you camp in: the warmer it gets, the bigger the difference the Ohnana will make!
+The red line - representing a $250 regular tent - quickly heats up immediately after sunrise.
+By reflecting most of the sunlight, the Ohnana stays much closer to the outside temperature.
+The exact difference depends on the climate you camp in: the brighter the sun, the bigger the difference the Ohnana will make!

-It may be hard to interpret all these measurements.
 Think of it this way: normal tents work much like a mini-sauna, where both your body and the sun’s heat make the inside temperature rise to scorching levels.
-The Ohnana Rayve does not feature active cooling, like a refrigerator or AC-unit, but reflects and dissipates the heat through airgaps.
-As a result, sleeping in the Ohnana is more similar to sleeping outside in the shadow than to sleeping in a normal tent.
+The Ohnana Rayve does not feature active cooling, like a refrigerator or AC-unit, but instead reflects and dissipates heat.
+As a result, sleeping in the Ohnana feels more like sleeping outside in the shade than to sleeping in a normal tent.